 Even if you get lucky and capture that click or phone call because you’re first in organic and first in the maps, if the person picking up the phone has the wrong tone, you could lose the customer that way.
 So you have to be cognizant from the very beginning, all the way to the end of service, and be consistent.
 Like I said, you might get that click or that call, but what happens after that is ultimately in your control and will determine if they do business with you and come back to you.
 If you’re in business, you’re in the people business, regardless of your industry.
 Search may change, but that’s not going to change

 So, we’ll just have to wait and see with Google.

-“8 out of 10 people will read headline copy, but only 2 out of 10 will read the rest.”
+According to an article from SiteProNews, “8 out of 10 people will read headline copy, but only 2 out of 10 will read the rest.”

 Now, that doesn’t mean the rest of the content can be fluff (Google don’t play that).
 What it does mean is that you have to make it obvious that you have what your potential client needs, as soon as they land on your site.
 This means making sure your headers and subheaders are descriptive, and breaking up text in scannable, easy-to-read chunks.